Are Utilities Included When Renting a Room in Los Angeles?

 Electricity

-Electricity is often usage-based and may fluctuate monthly.
+Electricity is frequently usage-based and can fluctuate month to month.

-Before agreeing to rent a room, ask these questions clearly:
+Before agreeing to rent a room, clarify the following:

 -